-Presently, the Klondike Ranch is operated by myself, Richard, and my wife, Patty Tass and has been under our management since 1978?.
+Presently, the Klondike Ranch is operated by myself, Richard, my wife, Patty, our son John and his two children.
 Thank you for your interest in our Ranch.
 We love our heritage and our way of life and we look forward to sharing with you.

 As the story goes, there was a white man who was trapping along the foothills of the Bighorn Mountains, became acquainted with the local Indians, and was trading with them.
 One year, when he returned to the area to start his trapping and trading, he brought with him his wife, a white woman.